 Hearing loss in children can affect their performance in school, including their social and emotional development, and their academic outcomes.

 Using the Sound Scouts app after you, or a family member has suffered a virus can flag any potential hearing issues.
-The Federally funded app is easy to use, fun and by delivering an immediate result it allows you to pick up and address potential hearing issues early before they cause further problems.
+The federally-funded app is easy to use and fun.
+By delivering an immediate result, Sound Scouts allows you to pick up and address potential hearing issues early before they cause further problems.

 Measles is most commonly contracted through contact with the infected person via coughing, sneezing, fluids or touch.
 If you think you or your child may have contracted measles, seek medical help.
 You can prevent spreading of the disease by staying home from school, childcare, work and other communal spaces until your medical practitioner advises otherwise.